 This granola is adapted from one I found in Patrick Holfords “Food Glorious Food” cookbook, which I love.
 Because this granola contains lots of good fats it’s really filling so a little goes a long way.
 I have added lecithin granules to the recipe – it helps you digest the oils and is also a great brain food.
 It also tastes really creamy.
 For sweetness, I personally prefer stevia to xylitol because it’s subtler and even better for you at zero calories.
 This keeps for a couple of weeks in an airtight glass jar in the fridge or a cool dark cupboard.
-Serve the granola with natural yoghurt or dairy-free milk (such as Koko or almond milk) and some berries or a chopped pear.
+Serve the granola with natural yoghurt, kefir or some no-added sugar dairy-free milk (such as additive-free coconut almond milk) and some berries or a chopped pear.
 Yum!!

 1 rounded tbs virgin coconut oil

 150g gluten-free oatflakes (if you can eat gluten, then normal oatflakes or jumbo oatflakes are perfect, and cheaper too!)